Classification of $\aleph_0$-categorical $C$-minimal pure $C$-sets: General classification

-In this section we reduce the general classification of $\aleph_0$-categorical and $C$-minimal $C$-sets to the classification of indiscernible ones, previously achieved in section $7$.
+In this section we reduce the general classification of finite or $\aleph_0$-categorical and $C$-minimal $C$-sets to the classification of indiscernible ones, previously achieved in section $7$.
 By the Ryll-Nardzewski Theorem, any $\aleph_0$-categorical structure is a finite union of indiscernible subsets.
-In a $C$-minimal structure $M$ these subsets have a very particular form.
-Let us give an idea: there exists a finite subtree $\Theta$ of $T := T(M)$, closed under $\wedge$ and $\emptyset$-algebraic with the following properties: \\ - any $a \in \Theta$, except its root, has a predecessor in $\Theta$ since $\Theta$ is finite, call it $a^-$; now, in $T$, $]a^-,a[$ is either empty or dense, and if it is dense, then the pruned cone $\CC(]a^-,a[)$ is indiscernible in $M$, \\ - for $a$ as above and $b \in \Theta$, $b>a$, then $\CC(]a^-,b[)$ is not indiscernible, \\ and similar other properties, to deal with cones at $a \in \Theta$ for example.
-An equivalence relation is defined over $\Theta$ which identifies points $a$ and $b$ such that $\CC(]a^-,a[) \cup \CC(]b^-,b[)$ is not empty and is indiscernible (other couples of elements are also identified).
+In a $C$-minimal structure $\CM$ these subsets have a very particular form.
+Let us give an idea: there exists a finite subtree $\Theta$ of $T := T(M)$, closed under $\wedge$ and $\emptyset$-algebraic with the following properties: \\ - any $a \in \Theta$, except its root, has a predecessor in $\Theta$ since $\Theta$ is finite, call it $a^-$; now, in $T$, $]a^-,a[$ is either empty or not a singleton and dense, and in the second case, the pruned cone $\CC(]a^-,a[)$ is indiscernible in $M$, \\ - for $a$ as above and $b \in \Theta$, $b>a$, then $\CC(]a^-,b[)$ is not indiscernible, \\ - and more... \\ An equivalence relation is defined over $\Theta$ which identifies for example points $a$ and $b$ such that none of $\CC(]a^-,a[)$ and $\CC(]b^-,b[)$ is empty and $\CC(]a^-,a[) \cup \CC(]b^-,b[)$ is indiscernible (this is only an example; there are other elements to be identified).
 We call vertices the elements of the quotient $\bar \Theta$ of $\Theta$.
-They are finite antichains of $T$ and (oriented) arrows linking them are induced by the order (it is the classical order on antichains).
-Vertices and arrows of $\bar \Theta$ are labeled.
-As an example, on a vertex $A$, \\ - a first label gives the (finite) cardinality of $A$ seen as a subset of $T$, \\ - another labels says whether, for any $a \in A$, $]a^-,a[$ is either empty and dense or not, \\ - and if it is dense, a third label gives the complete theory of the indiscernible $C$-set $\CC(]a^-,a[)$. \\ There are other labels which are also either cardinals in $\mathbb N \cup \{ \infty \}$ or complete theories of indiscernible $\aleph_0$-categorical and $C$-minimal $C$-structures.
-Conversely, we have isolated ten properties such that, given a labelled graph $\Xi$ sharing these ten properties, there is an $\aleph_0$-categorical and $C$-minimal $C$-set $M$ such that $\bar \Theta (M) = \Xi$.
-In this sense, the classification of $\aleph_0$-categorical and $C$-minimal $C$-sets is reduced to that of indiscernible ones.
+They are finite antichains of $T$.
+We consider on $\bar \Theta$ the order induced by the order of $\Theta$ (it is the classical order on antichains); it makes $\bar \Theta$ a finite tree.
+An (oriented) edge links vertices $A$ and $B>A$ iff $A$ is the predecessor of $B$ in $\bar \Theta$, $A=B^-$.
+Vertices and edges of $\bar \Theta$ are labeled.
+As an example, on a vertex $A$, a first label gives the (finite) cardinality of $A$ seen as a subset of $T$, and a label on the edge $(A^-,A)$ says whether, for any $a \in A$, $]a^-,a[$ is empty or not: this second label exists iff this interval is not empty and it gives the complete theory of the indiscernible $C$-set $\CC(]a^-,a[)$. \\ There are other labels on vertices which are also either cardinals in $\mathbb N \cup \{ \infty \}$ or complete theories of indiscernible finite or $\aleph_0$-categorical and $C$-minimal $C$-sets.
+Conversely, we have isolated eleven properties which are true in $\bar \Theta$ and such that, given a labeled graph $\Xi$ sharing these eleven properties, there is a finite or $\aleph_0$-categorical and $C$-minimal $C$-set $M$ such that $\bar \Theta (M) = \Xi$.
+In this sense, the classification of finite or $\aleph_0$-categorical and $C$-minimal $C$-sets is reduced to that of indiscernible ones.